learnpoint/learnpoint-site/README.md

+## How to: Set status or add incident

+Status and incidents are managed in a separate repository.
+You can find how-to guides for how to set status and add incidents in that repository: [https://github.com/learnpoint/status](https://github.com/learnpoint/status)

 ## Screenshots

 Crop and zoom to make the screenshot readable on both desktop and mobile.
 Specifically, minimize the width of the browser (or the screenshot object) as much as possible.